 One of them is we had a, I think it’s a co2 sensor, an LPG gas sensor that decided to stop working.
-Not sure why but you know all these things are covered uner warranty and if you’re willing to do the work yourself, which I don’t mind, I’d like to know how to do it.
-So YouTube is a great resource to be able to pull up, people that have gone through the same problem and done a a repair like in this case.
-It’s really just two wires to hook up the new one but it’s important, you know it’s important, to be able to do this stuff on your own or the maintenance cost can get pretty high over time.
+Not sure why but you know all these things are covered under warranty.
+If you’re willing to do the work yourself, which I don’t mind, I’d like to know how to do it.
+So YouTube is a great resource to be able to pull up.
+People that have gone through the same problem and done a a repair like in this case.
+It’s really just two wires to hook up the new one but it’s important. you know it’s important, to be able to do this stuff on your own or the maintenance cost can get pretty high over time.

 Okay this is our new unit here and again it’s a safety alert.
-I guess these things you know it’s not very common for them to go out so I’m not really sure why ours did but I have a new unit here and essentially it’s just a couple of wires so nothing really complicated on this install.
+I guess these things you know it’s not very common for them to go out.
+So I’m not really sure why ours did but I have a new unit here and essentially it’s just a couple of wires.
+So nothing really complicated on this install.
 I’m just going to grab a couple of tools and we’ll get it put in alright.
-Most jobs in an RV can be done with just a small tool kit.
+Most jobs and RV repairs can be done with just a small tool kit.
 We just carry this little multi-tool kit here which does pretty much everything for us.
-Anything, like I said in the past, anything that gets to be too involved you might consider having a shop do because it may require tools that are very costly and way too heavy to carry around in an RV.
+Anything, like I said in the past, anything that gets to be too involved you might consider having a shop do.
+Because it may require tools that are very costly and way too heavy to carry around in an RV.